 A DORA certificate or a DORA audit for ICT service providers does not yet exist.
 The reason for this is that the specific aspects of such an audit have not yet been defined.
 It is also foreseeable that the BaFin will use a blacklist procedure.
 This means that ICT service providers will not be certified (whitelisted) for their ability to support DORA, but will be disqualified if they do not meet certain requirements.
 “We are in continuous contact with BaFin and follow developments so that we can set the course accordingly in advance of an official regulation,” explains Edgar Bernhard from the T-Systems compliance team.

-Open Telekom Cloud already fulfills essential DORA requirements
+Open Telekom Cloud already largely fulfills DORA requirements

 The Open Telekom Cloud has already mapped this requirement in its Financial Addendum.
-The Financial Addendum gives users of the Open Telekom Cloud complete transparency about all service providers involved in the provision of cloud services.
-This significantly reduces the workload for the financial company, which has to monitor and control the outsourcing.
+The Financial Addendum gives users of the Open Telekom Cloud transparency about service providers involved in the provision of cloud services.
+This can significantly reduce the workload for the financial company, which has to monitor and control the outsourcing.

-The Open Telekom Cloud has also established many other topics that are addressed by DORA, e.g., ICT risk management, management of ICT third-party risk, handling, classification and reporting of ICT-related incidents, testing of digital operational resilience including threat-led penetration testing (TLPT), monitoring frameworks for critical ICT third-party service providers and agreements on the exchange of information as well as cyber crisis and emergency exercises.
+The Open Telekom Cloud has also established many other topics on a fundamental level that are addressed by DORA, e.g., ICT risk management, management of ICT third-party risk, handling, classification and reporting of ICT-related incidents, testing of digital operational resilience including threat-led penetration testing (TLPT) and agreements on the exchange of information as well as cyber crisis and emergency exercises.
 The Open Telekom Cloud can support financial companies accordingly.

 Further information on DORA can be found on the BaFin website.